 - A. The student achieves 85 percent or better on state-developed examinations (e.g. Regents examinations, Or state-approved examinations) and passes an oral examination or completes a special project. - 1.
 In the areas of science laboratory requirements, where credit is through examination, laboratory requirements will be met through special projects demonstrating appropriate skills. - 2.
 An art and music unit of credit may be earned through participation in a performing group (e.g. band, chorus, orchestra, dance group,) or by participating in advanced, out of school art or music activities as approved by the district. - 3.
 Students who pass a second language proficiency exam will earn the first unit of credit in that language.
 Students who pass the Language Proficiency Exam can receive three units of credit.
 A special project is also required. - B. Simultaneous enrollment in college and high school.
 Students wishing to pursue college courses while still enrolled in high school should contact their counselors. - C. Students have the option to challenge select AP exams earning college credit, depending on final AP score.
-Interested students should see their school counselor prior to November 1st to get the process started. - D. Athletic Opt Out is an alternative PE program designed for students who participate in an interscholastic sports team.
-Students who complete a SCSD sport season in good standing can earn a semester credit in Physical Education.
+Interested students should see their school counselor prior to November 1st to get the process started. - D. Student athletes (Varsity only) will have the option of opting out of a semester PE class due to their participation on a school athletics team.
+Once students have officially joined a roster, they will have a limited time to request to opt out of PE for that semester.
+There are additional criteria, therefore interested students should see their School Counselor for more information.